Pranavj17/mcp-server-graylog/README.md

 ### 1. search_logs_absolute

 Search logs using absolute timestamps (from/to).
-Perfect for debugging errors with specific timestamps from Sentry or other monitoring tools.
+Perfect for debugging errors with specific timestamps from monitoring tools or error tracking systems.

 **Parameters:**
 - `query` (required): Search query using Elasticsearch syntax